 In a subsequent online discussion Wall states that “The cartoons are abuse and a form of psychological violence – that’s the point of highlighting that racism that continues to be transferred across generations is psychological violence and abuse that harms.”
 The use of the term ‘psychological violence’ appears to be a way to broaden the meaning of the Human Rights Act to apply to offensive speech that might cause psychological harm, thus encompassing any form of speech that causes offense.

-Wall outlined her view on how to control speech, saying “It is time that [the media] was formally recognized as part of a political system, as it wields significant indirect social influence.
+Wall outlined her view on how to control speech, saying “It is time that [the media] was formally recognised as part of a political system, as it wields significant indirect social influence.
 This would impose a Duty of Care on The Media – a formalisation of the social contract, the implicit responsibilities requiring adherence to a standard of reasonable care while performing any acts that could foreseeably harm others.”

 The term ‘harm’ in this context evidently includes ‘psychological violence’, meaning that the media, including social media, would be held responsible if what they disseminated caused any psychological harm.
 Needless to say if such a system were introduced no offensive or controversial speech would be possible.
 Political speech would be shut down.
 Media would not be able to cover any controversial issues if all content had to go through a filter to remove any speech that might foreseeably offend anyone.
 We are opposed to expanding the meaning of unlawful speech in this way.